igormiguell/KernelSU/website/docs/guide/unofficially-support-devices.md

 :::

 ::: warning
 This page is intended only to help you find the source code corresponding to your device.
-It **DOES NOT** mean that the source code has been reviewed by the KernelSU developers.
+It **DOES NOT** mean that the source code has been reviewed by KernelSU developers.
 You should use it at your own risk.
 :::

 <script setup>